ckumuran/WALL-E/README.md

 Square to   = moveTo(move);
 ```

-Each move is a single 32-bit integer.
-Source square, destination, piece type, special flags — packed in.
-No objects, no heap allocation, just a number you can copy around for free.
-A pawn knows its promotion destination the same way a grandmaster knows the endgame: it's all already in there.
+Every move is a single 32-bit integer with everything packed in — where it's moving from, where it's going, what piece, any special flags.
+No allocations, no objects, just a number.
+Millions of these get generated and thrown away during search.
+Making them cheap to create matters.

-### Make/Unmake (The Tedious Part That Matters)
+### Make/Unmake

-When the engine searches, it tries millions of moves and undoes them.
-Most engines take the simple approach: copy the entire board before each move, search, throw the copy away.
-Works great.
-Also wastes a lot of time copying things.
+The engine searches by trying moves and undoing them, millions of times per second.
+Most engines just copy the board before each move and trash the copy when done.
+Simpler to write, wastes time copying.

-This engine uses **incremental make/unmake** — it tracks exactly what changed (piece moved, capture removed, castling rights updated, en passant square set) and reverses those exact changes.
-More code to write.
-Zero copying.
-At depth 8+ with millions of nodes per second, this stops being a micro-optimization and starts being the difference between fast and "why is this taking so long."
+This uses incremental make/unmake — tracks exactly what changed and reverses it.
+More code up front.
+Pays off at depth.

-### Search (The Part That Actually Plays Chess)
+### Search

-[`search.cpp`](search.cpp) uses **alpha-beta search** — an algorithm that explores the game tree while cutting off branches that can't possibly improve the current best result.
-It's how you go from "evaluate every possible position" (impossible, there are more chess games than atoms in the universe, yes really) to "evaluate the positions that actually matter" (hard, but here we are).

-The transposition table plugs in here: same position, different move order — looked up, not re-searched. **Zobrist hashing** ([`zobrist.cpp`](zobrist.cpp)) gives each board position a unique 64-bit fingerprint, updated incrementally as moves happen so you're never recomputing from scratch.
+Alpha-beta search ([`search.cpp`](search.cpp)) — explores the game tree and cuts branches that can't beat what we already found.
+The transposition table means positions we've already evaluated get looked up, not re-searched.
+Zobrist hashing ([`zobrist.cpp`](zobrist.cpp)) gives every position a unique 64-bit fingerprint updated in real time so lookups are fast.

-### UCI (The Part That Connects To The World)
+### UCI

-[`uci.cpp`](uci.cpp) implements the Universal Chess Interface — the standard protocol for chess engines to talk to GUIs.
-Plug this into any UCI-compatible interface and it just works: receives positions, outputs moves, handles time controls.
-Unglamorous.
-Essential.
-Chess engines without UCI are like rooks with no open files — technically present, not doing much.
+[`uci.cpp`](uci.cpp) is the Universal Chess Interface — the standard that lets engines talk to GUIs.
+Plug it in, it works.
+Not the fun part of the project.
+Had to be done.

 ---

 ## Demo

+This is it running — board display, UCI handshake, depth 5 search on the King's Knight opening, and perft 4 counting 197,281 nodes in 1.2 seconds.

 <div align="center">